 Capabilities and Expertise Matter

-This study is alarming on the surface and invites the questions of what it really means to be a fiduciary.
-Are those firms providing portfolio construction services without having the appropriate resources to do so really complying with a fiduciary standard?
+Cerulli's study is alarming on the surface and invites the questions of what it really means to be a fiduciary.
+Are firms that provide portfolio construction services without having the appropriate resources to do so really complying with a fiduciary standard?
 We don’t want to beat a dead horse on this topic and, as an outsourced asset manager to financial advisors, we’re not here to talk our book either.
 We just know that the elite advisors we currently serve have a keen focus on their core strengths and capabilities, and leverage partners where they need support.

-So, while we found the headline of the Cerulli study to be a little jarring, the data continues to point to a similar conclusion; the environment for advisors to position their businesses to scale with the help of an outsourced asset manager has never been better.
+So, while we found the headline of the Cerulli study to be a little jarring, the data and our experiences point to a similar conclusion: the environment for advisors to scale their businesses with the help of an outsourced asset manager has never been better.
 And retooling your business to serve the client of the future has never been more necessary.